JasonLSC/GS-Codec-Studio/README.md

 1. Please modify the input parameters ``--ply_dir``, ``--data_dir``, ``--ply_filename``(needed for single frame input), ``--masks``(needed for object-centric content) in the script to match your local paths.
 2. These experiments involve third-party programs, including QMIV (quality evaluation software).
 If you need newer versions, you can compile them yourself and replace the current executables under ``examples/helper``.

+**Experimental results collections**

+After successfully completing experiment of one scene (where one script corresponds to one scene), you can find the experimental results saved in CSV format in the results folder, e.g. ``examples/results/mpeg152/1f_vid_hm/<scene_name>``.
+The relevant data can be easily pasted into the MPEG GSC Excel Template.

 </details>

 <details>